zzy1127/DataFlow-Doc/docs/en/notes/guide/domain_specific_operators/knowledgebase_QA_operators.md

 ```

-### 2. corpus_text_splitter
+### 2. CorpusTextSplitter

 **Functional Description**:
- corpus_text_splitter is an efficient and flexible text chunking tool specifically designed for processing large-scale text corpora.
+ CorpusTextSplitter is an efficient and flexible text chunking tool specifically designed for processing large-scale text corpora.
 This operator supports multiple chunking strategies to intelligently segment text for various NLP tasks, with special optimization for RAG (Retrieval-Augmented Generation) applications.

 **Input Parameters**: